sudheerj/datastructures-algorithms/src/java1/algorithms/interval/nonOverlappingIntervals/NonOverlappingIntervals.md

 1. First, sort the list of intervals based on their start times.
 This step helps to keep the overlapping intervals next to each other in the list.

-2. Initialize a minimum removal of intervals varaible `minRemove` to 0, which is used to hold the minimum number of intervals to be removed to make non-overlapping intervals.
+2. Initialize a minimum removal of intervals variable `minRemove` to 0, which is used to hold the minimum number of intervals to be removed to make non-overlapping intervals.

 3. Initialize previous end value of an interval `prevEnd` with first interval end value. i.e, Here, first interval is considered as non-overlapping interval by default.